 Oil exploration can result in polar bear habitat destruction, while oil spills can poison polar bears and reduce the insulating effect of their fur.
 Pesticides and toxic chemicals can also deeply harm both the seals, fish, small mammals, and birds they eat along with polar bears themselves.

 Polar bears have been listed as a threatened species in the United States since 2008.
-They are listed by the World Wildlife Fund (WWF) as “Vulnerable” (meaning they face a high threat of extinction in the wild).
+In addition, they are listed by the World Wildlife Fund (WWF) as “Vulnerable” (meaning they face a high threat of extinction in the wild).

 Some scientists have predicted a 30% decline (or more) in the polar bear population by 2050.

-The Soviet Union banned polar bear hunting in 1956, though Russia still sees a large number of poaching cases, Canada imposed certain quotas in 1968, and Greenland voted in regulations without quotas in the 1950s.
+The Soviet Union banned polar bear hunting in 1956.
+However, Russia still sees a large number of poaching cases.
+Canada imposed certain quotas in 1968, and Greenland voted in regulations without quotas in the 1950s.

 The international Agreement on the Conservation of Polar Bears of 1973 reads that each country home to polar bears must:

 “…take appropriate action to protect the ecosystems of which polar bears are a part, with special attention to habitat components such as denning and feeding sites and migration patterns, and shall manage polar bear populations in accordance with sound conservation practices based on the best available scientific data.”

 Per Svalbard polar bear laws, specifically the Svalbard Environmental Protection Act: